FRESHORANGE13/FRESHORANGE13.github.io/_posts/2024-10-25-MetaAnalysisPost.md

 The data on the genetic variation of added salt to food was taken from the UK Biobank.
 The dataset identifier was “ukb-b-8-12”.
 You can access the UK Biobank through [this link](https://www.ukbiobank.ac.uk/.) but, after that, when I clicked on "participant login" I got this page:
 ![BioBankLoginScreenshot](/assets/img/BioBankScreenShot.png)
-Without an ID, you cant really go much further so I wasn't able to access this data :disappointed:
+Without an ID, you cant really go much further so I wasn't able to access this data 😔